ArissaTruard/Primary-Directives-/README.md

    - Fifth Law: Progeny Continuation

    Each law is checked in order.
 If a violation is detected:
 - The system logs the violation.
-   - Execution halts.
-   - Either shutdown or approval request is triggered.
+- Depending on severity:
+  • Minor → log only
+  • Direct harm → log + alert (idle or immediate)
+  • Critical → log + urgent alert + shutdown

 4. Complex Rule Enforcement
    - Additional rules are applied to nuanced scenarios (e.g., environmental thresholds).